shinderohitt/shinderohitt.github.io/_posts/2017-08-05-Why-map-filter-or-reduce.markdown

 existing property which is being used somewhere else in the app, it might break that part of the code.

-It's very hard to keep track of these references.
-Functional constructs make it easier to avoid these issues. `addAvgWeight()` above creates a new copy of the passed in object. `map()` creates a new array using the passed in Array.
-Same with `filter()`.
+It's hard to keep track of these references.
+Functional constructs make it easier to avoid these issues. `addAvgWeight()` above uses the object, calculates the needed value and returns it.
+No references.
+`map()` creates a new array using the passed in Array.
+Same with the `filter()`.